Armed forces Charities That specialise in Navy

 Armed forces, Associations, Beneficiary group, LeisureIn accordance with Sea Cadet regulation, our aim is to help young people towards responsible adulthood by encouraging valuable personal attributes and high standards of conduct using a nautical theme based on the customs of the Royal Navy, also providing adventure training under the Duke of Edinburgh award scheme.

-Cowes Unit 118 Of The Sea Cadet Corps
+Filey Unit Of The Sea Cadet Corps

-Armed forces, Associations, Beneficiary groupTo help young people towards responsible adulthood by encouraging valuable personal attributes and high standards of conduct using a nautical theme based on the customs of the Royal Navy.
+Armed forces, Associations, Beneficiary groupTo help young people towards responsible adulthood by encouraging valuable personal attributes and high standards of conduct, using a nautical theme based on the customs of the Royal Navy.

 Royal Marines Volunteer Cadet Corps (portsmouth)